 Furthermore, an astonishing 63% surveyed actively investigated the returns policy before making a purchase.
 Transparency here is surprisingly important.
 Online customers want to know that they can return items if they are not as expected.
 Not being able to physically handle and test the product as would be possible in the offline world means that a customer needs to be completely confident in the transaction before completing it.
 It seems a strange thing for an online retailer to concentrate on; how do my customers return our products of they don’t like them, yet in terms of convincing customers to reach for their credit cards, that level of transparency is required in a world where customers know their rights and expect complete satisfaction.

 Increase trust by removing risk.
 A surprising study from eConsultants showed that almost 66% of online customers will read the returns policy and procedures before making a purchase.
-Guarantees and ‘pain repayment’ offers ($1 for every minute we are late) are especially well received, and can be used to try an overcome industry stereotypes, ‘telecoms use a 12 hour delivery window’ or ‘cars delivered with miles already on the clock’.
+Guarantees and ‘pain repayment’ offers ($1 for every minute we are late) are especially well-received, and can be used to try and overcome industry stereotypes, ‘telecoms use a 12 hour delivery window’ or ‘cars delivered with miles already on the clock’.

 Create a Value Proposition